C0Assassin/RB4-to-RB2/README.md

 *  Tonic - If You Could Only See
 *  Toto - Africa
 *  Van Halen - Hot for Teacher
+*  Van Halen - Runnin' with the Devil
 *  Wheatus - Teenage Dirtbag
 *  Winger - Seventeen